RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

 As an added bonus we will be running Red Hat Single Sign-On server and our test applications on top of [OpenShift](https://www.openshift.com/).
 As we touch OpenShift in this lab, we will be briefly describing terms and explaining what is happening on its backend so that you can leave with a basic familiarity of that technology as well.

-Finally, if time permits, we will be standing up an [IDM](https://access.redhat.com/products/identity-management) server and configuring Red Hat Single Sign-On server to authenticate and look up information from a centralized directory.
+Finally, if time permits, we will be examining an [IDM](https://access.redhat.com/products/identity-management) server and configuring Red Hat Single Sign-On server to authenticate and look up information from its centralized directory.